 Social media is the most recent "next new thing" to cross the chasm into mainstream product management.
 Product management is, in a nutshell, the discipline of understanding which problems your customers are willing to pay to solve, and driving the creation of products that solve them.
 Social media tools allow you to connect with people – actively and passively; listening, conversing and collaborating.
+How do you use social media to improve the requirements gathering process?

 Gaining market insights